 The decision of a firm regarding production of a good depends on two factors: First, the demand for the good, and second, the cost of production of the good.
 Accordingly, the concept of cost of production is basic to the understanding of the price theory and requires a thorough discussion.
 A price taker firm wishes to maximise its profits will be able to do so if it is able to minimise its costs.
 Obviously a firm is interested in minimising what economists call the private cost.
 The concept of social cost that is being often referred to in the context of social welfare is not relevant for the theory of firm.
 However, it is necessary to understand the distinction between the concepts of the private cost and the social cost.
+In economic analysis, we often distinguish between money cost and the opportunity cost.
 From analytical point of view both the concepts are relevant and thus must be understood carefully.
 The concept of money cost may be interpreted from the point of view of an accountant or an economist.
 The two approaches differ on the treatment of implicit costs.